 Scenic Drives on Schoodic Peninsula

-Just off Route 186, the main road is one-way for the majority of its 6-mile scenic route.
+Just off Route 186, the main road is one-way for most of its 6-mile scenic route.
 It passes all the must-dos on the Schoodic Peninsula as it hugs the coastline (and it’s easy to circle around if you miss your turn-off).
 With cyclists on the road, slow driving is encouraged.

 Biking on the Schoodic Peninsula

-Class 1 e-bikes are allowed in Acadia, other classes are prohibited.
+Class 1 e-bikes are allowed in Acadia; other classes are prohibited.
 Bikes are available for rent in Winter Harbor, just outside of Acadia National Park’s Schoodic Peninsula boundaries.
-Grab a map at the Schoodic Woods Ranger Station and Acadia National Park’s free shuttle, Island Explorer, features a bike rack.
+Grab a map at the Schoodic Woods Ranger Station, and Acadia National Park’s free shuttle, Island Explorer, features a bike rack.

 Top Places to See the Ocean on the Schoodic Peninsula